HackYourFuture/Node.js/week3/LESSONPLAN.md

 Express middleware are functions that execute during the lifecycle of a request to the Express server.
 Each middleware has access to the HTTP request and response for each route (or path) it’s attached to.
 In fact, Express itself is compromised wholly of middleware functions.
 Additionally, middleware can either terminate the HTTP request or pass it on to another middleware function using next (more on that soon).
 This “chaining” of middleware allows you to compartmentalize your code and create reusable middleware.

-**Examples **
+**Examples**

-express.json() - parses the body of type application/json a request and makes it available as a javascript object body-parser    - parses the body of type form-data and amkes it available as javascript object
+express.json() - parses the body of type application/json a request and makes it available as a javascript object body-parser    - parses the body of type form-data and makes it available as javascript object

-### Error handling using middleware

-***Examples**

-* Sync error handling
-* Async error handling using callbacks
-* Async error handling using async/await
-* Safeguarding

 ### Consuming web APIs